melexis/warnings-plugin/README.rst

 Exporting the TSV File
 ^^^^^^^^^^^^^^^^^^^^^^

-The following commands export a TSV file from Polyspace:
+The following commands instruct Polyspace to export the results as a TSV file:

 .. code-block:: bash